chandanhm1999/react-programs-series1/README.md

 Problem Statement
-To complete the following programs using any of the React programming languages?!
+To complete the following programs using any of the React programming languages?!!

 1. Write a program to print the series 4,6,12,18,30,42,60,72
 2. Write a program to find all the Palindrome dates that come between the year 01-01-2001 till 31-12-2021. eg. 10-02-2001